-It’s about building a page that’s better at fulfilling the user search need for its targeted queries, with:
+It’s about building a page that’s better at fulfilling the user search need for its targeted queries, with content that is:

-- Content that is more relevant and trustworthy than the one of competitors
+- More relevant, experienced and trustworthy than the one of competitors

-- Content that is more popular and authoritative than the one of competitors
+- More popular and authoritative than the one of competitors

-- Content that provides a superior user experience than the one of competitors
+- Provides a superior user experience than the one of competitors

 4. What to do when hit by a Google Core Update